eeshvardasikcm/eeshvardasikcm/README.md

 and it is easy for me to make concurrencies of computer science vocabulary.

+One other note, that I can't continue without making sense of is concerning a series of messages I received from Google employees at the Carbon Project.
+I have been watching the news and I don't ever see Google starting legal battles with anyone, so I was suprised to receive a series of messages from Google employees concerning a legal topic.

+Immediately, I stopped working as a volunteer on the Google Carbon project after receiving those messages.
+It's not that I am not ready to talk about legal topics, but I felt that the Carbon Project Google employees were presenting their words in a way that I felt was too dangerous for me to have anything to do with.

+I have good ethics and I am a good person.
+I will not be wanting to enter any situation or discussion that involves some unnecesarry dangers.

+I didn't do anything wrong except have a little bit if ignorance entering my first attempt at contributing to a majot open source project, and that by no means should ever be considered wrong.

+I told the Google employees that I believe they are a little unqualified to be using legal language in the way they were and told them that I'm going to be avoiding all Google projects for at lewst one year.
+I will maintain using Google products and services that are already completed and in production for customer use.

+I have made changes to the LICENSE file attached to any repository that I am forking to help protect myself against any potential similar messages from any other major corloration in the future.

 ### Shrota name changed to AyurProject

 Sevaware licensing created as a fork from my Veganware licensing.